A generalized matrix-valued Allen--Cahn model and its numerical solution: Acknowledgement

 \section{Acknowledgement}

 C. Quan was partially supported by the National Natural Science Foundation of China (Grant No. 12271241), Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B1515020030), Shenzhen Science and Technology Innovation Program (Grant No. JCYJ20230807092402004), and Hetao Shenzhen-Hong Kong Science and Technology Innovation Cooperation Zone Project (No.HZQSWS-KCCYB-2024016).
-D. Wang was partially supported by National Natural Science Foundation of China (Grant No. 12422116), Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023A1515012199), Shenzhen Science and Technology Innovation Program (Grant No. JCYJ20220530143803007, RCYX20221008092843046), and Hetao Shenzhen-Hong Kong Science and Technology Innovation Cooperation Zone Project (No.HZQSWS-KCCYB-2024016).
+D. Wang was partially supported by National Natural Science Foundation of China (Grant No. 12422116), Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023A1515012199), Shenzhen Science and Technology Innovation Program (Grant No. JCYJ20220530143803007, RCYX20221008092843046), Hetao Shenzhen-Hong Kong Science and Technology Innovation Cooperation Zone Project (No.HZQSWS-KCCYB-2024016), and the Shenzhen Loop Area Institute (Grant No. FPF10120250014 and Contract No. SLAI2026020007).